 60/60 or EI60 = 60 mixtures of fire integrity and insulation

-Pyroguard, Pyrobel, Pyrobelite, Pyrodur and Pyrostop arę just some of the fire-restant glass you’ll find in certified products.
+Pyroguard, Pyrobel, Pyrobelite, Pyrodur and Pyrostop are just some of the fire-resistant glass you’ll find in certified products.
 Some come mainly as single glass in various thicknesses up to sealed units.

 Some Suggested Suppliers of fire-rated steel-look windows and doors

-There are, of course many suppliers of steel-look fire-rated doors and glazing, but we’ve compiled a list of some of the better known.
+There are many suppliers of steel-look fire-rated doors and glazing, but we’ve compiled a list of some of the better-known.

 It’s also a suggestion that you get in touch with the Steel Windows Association, providing excellent advice on buying steel glazing systems generally.

-A well known provider of steel systems, Clement Windows also provides fire-rated doors and screens, they’ve tested and featuring slimline profiles and a modern look.
+A well-known provider of steel systems, Clement Windows also provides fire-rated doors and screens.
+They’ve tested their products, and most feature slimline profiles and a modern or traditional look.

-These are available as framed or slimline framed products of excellent quality all achieving good levels of fire integrity and insulation.
+These are available as framed or slimline framed products of excellent quality, achieving good fire integrity and insulation levels.
 And even better is the option of a thermally insulated product helping to lower energy bills.
 As well as interior doors, IQ Glass provides a range of exterior fire doors for public buildings, apartment blocks and commercial developments.
 You’ll also find frameless fire-rated doors.

-The Janisol range of fire-rated steel-look windows and doors from Schuco brings together two great brands and providing a range of steel look systems.
+The Janisol range of fire-rated steel-look windows and doors from Schuco brings together two great brands and provides a range of steel-look systems.
 You’ll find windows, doors, facades and products suitable for interior or exterior use.

 How much do fire-rated steel-look windows and doors cost?

-Prices start from around £5500 for a standard size single door and upwards of £7500 for a set of double doors.
-Doors with sidelights start at around £9000.
-Aluminium costs less but you’re not comparing a like-for-like product.
+As a general guide, prices supplied and fitted start from around £5500 for a standard-size single door and upwards of £7500 for a set of double doors.
+Doors with sidelights start at around £9000 but can increase to around £13000.
+Aluminium costs less, but you’re not comparing a like-for-like product.

 More information about fire-rated steel-look windows and doors

-Despite this being an aluminium website, it’s clear steel provides the best solution where you require fire-protection inside the home.
-Choose well, seek advice and you’ll get the protection required with the iconic look of steel, art-deco and heritage designs.
+Fire-rated steel-look windows and doors are, therefore, best done in steel.
+Steel provides the best solution where you require fire protection inside the home or in a commercial building.
+Choose well, seek advice, and you’ll get the protection required with the iconic look of steel, art-deco and heritage designs.

-Therefore, the general advice for fire-rated steel look windows and doors that you’ll need steel and a fully certified product.
+Therefore, the general advice for fire-rated steel-look windows and doors is that you’ll need steel and a fully certified product.
 Beware of aluminium products marketed as such unless you can verify their credentials.
+Do not accept an aluminium door with fire-rated glass.

 Above all, always seek professional advice, use a suitable product and installer and work within the requirements of Building Control.